|RPN in Algol 60|

 A curious and rare feature of Algol 60 is giving procedures, and calling them with, multi-part names, such as

 sort(a) from index:(2) to index:(100).
-Formally, it is not that the name of the procedure is of many parts, but arbitrary delimiters of this form can be used in place of the more traditional comma for the sake of clarifying the text to the reader.
+To be precise, it is not that the name of the procedure is of many parts, but arbitrary delimiters of this form can be used in place of the more traditional comma for the sake of clarifying the text to the reader.
 To a compiler, those delimiters are no more meaningful than comments: the above call is indistinguishable from

 Although very innovative for its time, by design Algol 60 was still, like Fortran, a language for processing numerical data.
 The only kinds of data a program can operate on are integers, reals, booleans, and arrays of them.
 No form of data aggregation other than arrays is available in the language, let alone user-defined datatypes.
 Particularly notable is the very limited presence of strings.
 Indeed, the language defines the notion of strings but leaves them almost unusable in practice.
 Here is why.